 Anger and conflict during divorce hurts children both now and later.
 It can affect how well they do in school and how they relate to friends now.
+It is not the divorce itself but rather the toxicity that can stem from the divorce and carry on into the co-parenting relationship.
 Later in life, it can affect how they choose a wife or husband, and whether they can make a marriage last.
 Children who see, hear and feel this conflict will be hurt.
 It is not a question of if children will be hurt by conflict in a divorce, it’s how much they will be hurt particularly when children are the focus or used to express the conflict.

 Parent Behaviors That Put Children in the Middle: